mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 "Well, if you feel that this is what God wants you to do, then keep going on dates with guys and see if there's any progression.
 And, Michael, I mean this in the most sincere way: I love you.
 You're still my little brother."

-I didn't really know what to say.
-"Thank you."

 We still kept talking.
 Cadee was in Tennessee, and it was past 1am over there when she and I finished talking.
 But it was good.
 I felt like she really was inspired to call me.
 I definitely didn't expect myself to come out to her at all, but I was glad I did.

 ## Section 7

 February 12, 2023.
 Bryce and I hung out for about an hour or two.
 We went for a drive around Provo since he said that a huge Super Bowl party was going on at his apartment.
 He and I talked for a bit before he parked his car alongside a street by the MTC.
 "So how are you feeling about a relationship?" he asked.

 "I'd be down," I answered.
-Bryce knew what he wanted, he was kind to others, and he seemed like an honest guy.
+Bryce knew what he wanted, he seemed like an honest guy, and he wasn't the kind of guy who liked drama.
 "I feel good about it.
 What about you?"

 "I'm down to try this too."